10 FREE Reading Center Websites in Upper Elementary

-Using fun reading websites can be a big motivator for students during reading centers.
+Using fun reading center websites can be a big motivator for students during reading centers.
 Students love practicing reading skills online since it often feels like fun instead of work.
 You’ll love that many of these reading websites make it easy for teachers to set up the center and let them run themselves.

 1. Epic!